ArcGIS REST Services Directory | Login |

 Home > services > C2930761273-LARC_CLOUD > TEMPO_HCHO_L3_V03_HOURLY_VERTICAL_COLUMN (ImageServer) | API Reference |

-The Tropospheric Emissions: Monitoring of Pollution (TEMPO) Formaldehyde Vertical Column Provisional layer is a Cloud Raster Format (CRF) image service that provides information on the amount of formaldehyde in the atmosphere, available as approximately one-hour scans for daylight hours over North America, from August 2023 to present.
-These data should be considered as provisional products and potentially ready for testing by operational users and may be suitable for scientific publication.
+This formaldehyde (HCHO) image service provides information on the amount of formaldehyde (molecules per square centimeter) in the atmosphere, available as approximately one-hour scans for daylight hours over North America, from August 2023 to present.
+These data are collected by the Tropospheric Emissions: Monitoring of Pollution (TEMPO).
+These data should be considered as provisional products, which are potentially ready for testing by operational users and may be suitable for scientific publication.

 Layer Overview

-The Tropospheric Emissions: Monitoring of Pollution (TEMPO) Formaldehyde Vertical Column layer provides information on the amount of formaldehyde in the atmosphere.
-This is provided as the total number of formaldehyde molecules in the column of air above one square centimeter on the Earth’s surface (units: molecules/cm^2).
-Formaldehyde Level 3 files provide trace gas information on a regular grid.
+The Tropospheric Emissions: Monitoring of Pollution (TEMPO) Formaldehyde Vertical Column layer provides information on the amount of formaldehyde in the atmosphere as a vertical column density, calculated in molecules per square centimeter (molecules/cm^2).
+In other words, the total number of formaldehyde molecules present in the atmosphere from the Earth's surface to the top of the atmosphere over an area of one square centimeter.
+Typical values range from 0 to 6e16 molecules/cm^2, though certain events like wildfires may cause these limits to be exceeded.
+Formaldehyde Level 3 files provide trace gas information on a regular grid consisting of 0.02° x 0.02° grid points across the TEMPO field of regard covering the continental United States (CONUS), much of Mexico, Canada, and the Caribbean.
 Level 3 files are derived by combining information from all Level 2 files constituting a TEMPO East-West scan cycle, using an area-weighted re-gridding approach.
 The data have been converted from their native file format (netCDF4) to Cloud Raster Format (CRF).

 Temporal Coverage

-Imagery is available for North America.
+Imagery is available for the TEMPO field of regard covering the continental United States (CONUS), much of Mexico, Canada, and the Caribbean.
 This layer is presented in its native geographic coordinate system (WGS 1984) and resolution.
-The sensor’s native spatial resolution is ~2 km x 4.75 km at the center of TEMPO’s FOR and the Level 3 product resolution is 0.02 x 0.02 degrees.
+The sensor's native spatial resolution is ~2 km x 4.75 km at the center of TEMPO's field of regard (33.7°N, 91.7°W) and the Level 3 product resolution is 0.02 x 0.02 degrees.

 Data Filtering